diarmuidoconnor/ewd-module-2025/topic11/topic.md

-# Authentication using JWT and Passport
+# Authentication using BCrypt and JWT

-This topic descibes how JSON Web Tokens and Passport.js can be used for authentication in Express web APIs.
+This topic describes how JSON Web Tokens can be used for authentication in Express web APIs.